 What measures has Mercy Ships taken to mitigate risks of infection for crew and patients?

-- Institution of quarantine and contact restrictions upon arrival
+- Guidelines for quarantine and contact restrictions upon arrival

 - Mandatory COVID testing upon arrival, and further surveillance testing as needed

 - Mandatory facemask policy and social distancing for both crew, patients, and their caregivers

 - Reduction of crew per cabin (maximum of four)